mt6595/AtopSerial/README.md

 📚 If you are a C# developer, you need to know about Lua support in C# [Click Here](https://github.com/Tencent/xLua)

+## About Digital Signatures
+This software is an open-source project with no source of income, so we are unable to apply for a digital signature for the executable files.
+When running the application, you may encounter virus interception or security warnings about the publisher not being verified.
+You can refer to the following methods to resolve this issue:

+- **Generate the Executable from Source Code**: You can obtain the source code from this repository and compile it yourself to ensure the security of the software.

+- **Bypass Windows Warning**: If you trust this software, you can bypass the unsigned warning from Windows by following these steps:
+ 1. Right-click on the executable file.
+ 2. Select "Properties."
+ 3. In the "General" tab, check "Unblock."
+ 4. Click "OK" and run the software.

 ## Letter of Thanks
 I am engaged in firmware development in the power supply industry and have no knowledge of C# development.
 Relying on five years of experience as a "copy-and-paste tailor," I spent dozens of days and nights modifying the LLCOM open-source project by ChenXuuu.
 Special thanks to the following open-source projects for their assistance:
 - [LLCOM](https://github.com/chenxuuu/llcom)